-For more information and commuter student requirements please review the Student Handbook.
+For more information and commuter student requirements, review the Student Handbook.

 If you have further questions about dining plans, contact Dining Services at 401 454-6642.

 Health and wellness

 Throughout the summer, you’ll have access to campus services to support your overall health and wellness whenever you need it.

-RISD Health Services is a medical clinic staffed by licensed healthcare providers, nurses and office administrators.
+RISD Health Services is a medical clinic staffed by licensed healthcare providers, nurses, medical assistants and office administrators.
 Access to Health Services is included in the cost of the program and is available regardless of your personal insurance.
-A US-based health insurance plan, however, is required to attend as this is needed for any medical services needed outside of Health Services, including laboratory testing, x-rays, prescriptions and emergency care.
+A US-based health insurance plan, however, is required to attend as this is needed for any medical services received outside of Health Services, including laboratory testing, x-rays, prescriptions and emergency care.
 Ensure that your health insurance plan covers care in Rhode Island.
 RISD requires vaccinations that align with the requirements of the Rhode Island Department of Health.
 For the health and safety of our students, all health records and vaccinations must be completed prior to arrival on campus or dismissal from the program may occur.

 Disability Support Services

-The office of Disability Support Services (DSS) assists students who have cognitive (learning), psychological, physical, and chronic medical disabilities.
-If you need accommodations to participate in any class, program or event offered during Pre-College, please contact Disability Support Services prior to submitting your application to learn what accommodations can and cannot be provided during the program.
+The office of Disability Support Services (DSS) assists students who have cognitive (learning), psychological, physical and chronic medical disabilities.
+If you need accommodations to participate in any class, program or event offered during Pre-College, contact Disability Support Services prior to submitting your application to learn what accommodations can and cannot be provided during the program.
 Any accommodations requested less than two weeks before the start of the program cannot be guaranteed, as most accommodations take time to arrange.
 Failure to make formal requests as early as possible may limit the ability to meet your needs and accommodations are not retroactive.
 Modifications cannot be made to the program structure, academic requirements or course curriculum.

 Counseling and Psychological Services